xXMRK888YTXx/WTMP/ReadMe.md

 Application functionality:
 - Tracking device unlocks
 - Tracking of incorrect password entries
 - Tracking openings of selected applications.
+(Available when downloading versions from github releases.
+This feature is not available in the Google play version)
 - Tracking device power on
   Once you get information about the selected event, you can take a picture of the intruder and send it to yourself in Telegram.